adamjcampbell/worldplay/Core Rules.md

 If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from application of the function.

 If permitted by the Arbiter the parameters of a functor may be altered to produce a variant effect.
-For example a reversal of effect, more targets, increasse in power etc. Applying an altered function also requires a WIL save.
+For example a reversal of effect, more targets, increase in power etc. Applying an altered function also requires a WIL save.

 ## MOVEMENT